The Ferguson-era Man Utd players to become managers & how they’ve fared

 While Bruce has never been regarded as a fashionable manager, he has won promotion to the Premier League on four separate occasions.

 The 59-year-old is currently in charge of Newcastle United, having held 10 other managerial positions in the last two decades.
+Only six managers, including Fergie himself of course, have taken charge of more Premier League games.

 Anderson was appointed player-manager of Barnsley in 1993 but quit the role after just a year to become Bryan Robson’s assistant at Middlesbrough.